Disclaimer: This resource provides information, not advice. Please read the full disclaimer at the end of this resource.

 The liaison psychiatry team can also make sure that hospital staff have the right information about the care you had before you came into hospital, and help you to get the right care after you leave.

 Liaison psychiatry teams are trying to protect patients from COVID-19 infection.
-This means they might only see you in person if they can’t make a safe plan without doing so.
-They may be able talk to you and your family or carers over the phone or by video conference.
+This means they might avoid seeing you in person if it isn’t safe to do so.
+They may be able talk to you and your family or carers over the phone or by video instead.

-The staff will work really hard to make sure that you get the care you need.
+Hospital staff will work really hard to make sure that you get the care you need.
 They need to know about your mental health condition and treatment so that they can plan your care safely, so you should let them know about it as soon as possible.

 Ask the staff what the rules are in your area about visitors as they may vary in different parts of the hospital.
 If you can’t have visitors to your bedside, staff may be able to help you to talk to them on the phone.

-Children, however, should always be allowed to have one parent or carer with them unless there are exceptional reasons why this is not possible
+Children should always be allowed to have one parent or carer with them unless there are exceptional reasons why this is not possible.

 Yes.
 In the instance that your loved one can't communicate about their condition (e.g. they have memory problems, they don’t understand their condition, or they are very young), it is really helpful to contact the ward looking after them to let them know about any mental health condition your loved one has, how it affects them and any treatment they need for it.
 This will help the ward teams to provide the best possible care for them.

-Ward staff still follow usual procedures regarding information sharing.
+Ward staff will still be following usual procedures regarding information sharing.
 If they tell you that they can’t give you information about your loved one, they should be able to clearly explain why they cannot do this.